Who We Are

 Caroline Perry Office Manager

-Caroline Perry has joined us as our new Office Manager.
+Caroline Perry is our Office Manager.
 Caroline had worked for Post Office Ltd for 30 years, most recently as an Area Sales Performance Manager.
 She was seconded to us in 2010/11 to be our CEO and we are pleased to have her back.

 The Plymouth Drake Foundation currently has 17 Trustee's who all have a healthy and varied knowledge of Plymouth.
 Through their knowledge and experience we are able to identify the areas in Plymouth where the need for funding is highest.
 We can then target our grants to make the biggest impact on our local community.